Sofacosta/robogers-neighborhood/README.md

 #### Project initiated: 01-22-2021
 #### By Sofia Acosta
 ## Project Description
-* This project is my indepentent project to showcase the lesson learned last week: Arrays and Loops
+This is my indepentent project to showcase the lesson learned last week: Arrays and Loops.
+It is an application that will take a number from a user and will return a range of numbers and statements using arrays and loops.
+A user should be able to enter a new number and see different results over and over again.
-## SPECS
+## Specs
 Describe: beepBop()
 Test: "It should return an array of numbers inputted by the user including the number 0" Expect(beepBoop(08234)).toEqual(["08234"]);